tibia-oce/bootstrap/README.md

 - Build a github pages book
 - Find an alternative to using 'gio' to update executable metadata
-- Improve new user creation and deploy user creation/swap
+- Improve new user creation and deploy user creation/swap (maybe host.yml?)
 - Rather than force clone, use stash